Choose the Best: AWS vs. Azure vs. Google Cloud Comparison

 - Data tends to be housed internationally.
 If you are bound by certain legal data hosting restrictions, you will have to verify the information with Microsoft.
-This process can get somewhat tedious.

 Azure offers an easy, out-of-the-box getaway to cloud computing.
 It’s a great solution for organizations that want to migrate their VM’s to the cloud, yet do not at first anticipate needing lots of customization or rapid/large scaling.

 Key Products & Features Google offers a full array of products/services to organizations of any size and needs.
 Among its provisions of computing, storage, networking, and big data / machine learning, it has options to appeal to a wide variety of organizations.
 Its biggest strength probably lies in data management, so if you have data-intensive applications, Google may be the best choice.